Friday, August 31, 2007

 He edged sideways through a couple of the bikers and then deftly hopped over Crackle, who lay in the dirt now moaning and shaking his head and trying to push his massive body up.

 Moloch still stood on the trunk of the Thunderbird, stroking his penis with his right hand.
 Dick came up right next to the car, and put his hands in his shorts pockets.
-He had to admit that Moloch had a big Dick all right.
+He had to admit that Moloch had a big johnson all right.
 But it seemed to have some sort of tattoo on it, as well as numerous scars and pimples and several open sores.

 “Hi there,” said Dick.
 “Look, really, if it was my car I wouldn’t care so much, but this baby happens to belong to a very old friend of mine from the Naval Academy, and --”